 We aim to disseminate the knowledge produced in these fora by means of publications.

 During the last few years, we have received far more good and relevant abstracts than we are able to accept.
 To assist in enabling us to uphold a high level of presentations and discussion in a diverse environment, please read these guidelines before sending us your abstract:

-Papers and abstracts are expected to address the theoretical perspectives and conceptual meanings at the outset and throughout, make explicit the social and political implications of the ideas discussed as well as reflect critically on the relations between the domains of knowledge that they touch upon.
+Papers and abstracts are expected to address the theoretical perspectives and conceptual meanings at the outset and throughout, make explicit the social and political implications of the ideas discussed as well as reflecting critically on the relations between the domains of knowledge that they engage with.

 Please include 5 keywords on the areas/theorists the paper covers.
 You may include a relevant literature list, though we will not print it in the conference programme.
 Please avoid using footnotes in your abstracts.

 Papers should be coherent, have a structure and narrative form with a beginning, middle and end.
 Presentations are expected to ‘work as a whole’ (i.e. papers should not be commented PowerPoint presentations).
 Please write your paper without having PowerPoint in mind, and then consider whether using it is necessary.

 The format is: 30 min for your paper, 20 min for discussion, with a 10 min break in between each paper.